Home » Business Email Etiquette Blog » Top 3 Email “Cold Calling” Pet Peeves

 This week, I want to discuss the increasing number of spammy business pitches in my inbox.
 Okay, not spam-spam, but cold callers who do not seem to have their mojo.
 Which makes them sound spammish.
 That’s what made me take notice.

-When not done correctly, cold calling on or offline can push potential customers away when your goal is to get them to do business with you.
-They don’t know who you are, possibly never heard of you or your business, and may not be interested.
-But you’ve lost their ear when they are not appropriately approached, even if they may interested.
+When not done correctly, cold calling, online or offline, can push potential customers away when your goal is to get them to do business with you.
+They don’t know who you are, possibly have never heard of you or your business, and may not be interested.
+But you’ve lost their ear when they are not appropriately approached, even if they may be interested.

 The definition of cold calling is: